Team-building games for companies, organizations, and teams

 20–45 minutes

-Process: The team prioritizes objects according to a scenario (e.g., plane crash).
-The goal is not to be "right," but to reach a "jointly viable" solution.
+Process: The team prioritizes items based on a scenario (e.g., plane crash).
+The goal is not "right," but "jointly viable."

 Evaluation: Whose arguments prevail – and why?